 Revelation 18:9-10 - "The kings of the earth who committed fornication and lived luxuriously with her will weep and lament for her, when they see the smoke of her burning, standing at a distance for fear of her torment, saying, 'Alas, alas, that great city Babylon, that mighty city!
 For in one hour your judgment has come.'"

-Babylon's destruction is so great, and the smoke and fire so hot, that the kings of the earth physically have to stand at a distance because they fear getting engulfed in the tormenting flame.
+Babylon's destruction is so great, and the smoke and fire so hot, that the kings of the earth stand at a distance because they fear the tormenting flame engulfing them.
 These kings may survive the "torment" of the city's destruction, but soon they will suffer the eternal torment because they gave their power and allegiance to the beast (Revelation 17:17).

 Revelation 19:4 - And the twenty-four elders and the four living creatures fell down and worshiped God who sat on the throne, saying, "Amen!
 Alleluia!"

 Recall from Revelation 4:8 that the twenty-four elders and the four living creatures represent the redeemed saints before the throne of God in Heaven.
-In every scene of praise in Revelation we see one or both groups falling down in worship:
+In every scene of praise in Revelation we see one or both groups falling before the Lord in worship:

 Revelation 4:9-11 - Whenever the living creatures give glory and honor and thanks to Him who sits on the throne, who lives forever and ever, the twenty-four elders fall down before Him who sits on the throne and worship Him who lives forever and ever, and cast their crowns before the throne, saying: "You are worthy, O Lord, to receive glory and honor and power; for You created all things, and by Your will they exist and were created."